Robert-312/PyTorch-CNN-Framework/Capstone Project 2/Readme.md

 Because the emphasis was placed on understanding and building a framework, not as much time was spent exploring different model architectures.
 A very good understanding was obtained from working with ResNet and DenseNet, but due to time constraints, no attempts were made to modify or enhance these two architectures.

 ### TensorBoard
 Initially, the plan was to use TensorBoard in this project.
 But it was quickly found that a deeper background into the metrics associated with CNNs was needed.
 In fact, this was the reason for making the emphasis on building a framework.
-But there were features available in TensorBorad that would have been nice to see such as the visualization of filters and feature maps.
+But there are features available in TensorBorad that would have been nice to see such as the visualization of filters and feature maps.

 ### Productionization
 Due to time constraints, exploring the productionization of models was not done.
 It would be nice to have set up an endpoint on AWS that you could post an x-ray to and return the model predictions.
-Exploring how 12 separate models, one for each target, could be melded into a single API call and how updates to the end point could be made.
+Exploring how 12 separate models, one for each target, could be melded into a single API call and how updates to the end point could be made would have been a good task to take on.

 ### A more systematic approach to parameter tuning
 An attempt was made to do this more programmatically with the ModelLoop class.
 But this was of limited help due to resource contention running multiple models in the same Python kernel.
-Perhaps some kind of external code, i.e. C#could be used to start and tear down Python kernels so a set of models and/or parameters could be run unattended.
+Perhaps some kind of external code, i.e. C#, could be used to start and tear down Python kernels so a set of models and/or parameters could be run unattended.

+### Post Training EDA
+If time permitted, examples of False Positives and False Negatives should have been explored.
+By sampling some of these images, patterns might be seen as to why some of these misclassifications occured.  i.e. False Positives might have been due to in-patient leaks from ECG leads or preexisting Cardiomegalia.

 # Should Haves
 As will all projects, looking back as what went good and what was not so good is always important.
-So of the things that were missed, that could be cleaned up with a refactor could be:
+Some of the things that were missed, that could be cleaned up with a refactor could be:

 - Docstrings
 - Unit Tests